Glass transition: Characteristics

 Thus, the liquid-glass transition is not a transition between states of thermodynamic equilibrium.
 It is widely believed that the true equilibrium state is always crystalline.
 Glass is believed to exist in a kinetically locked state, and its entropy, density, and so on, depend on the thermal history.
 Therefore, the glass transition is primarily a dynamic phenomenon.
 Time and temperature are interchangeable quantities (to some extent) when dealing with glasses, a fact often expressed in the time–temperature superposition principle.
 On cooling a liquid, internal degrees of freedom successively fall out of equilibrium.
 However, there is a longstanding debate whether there is an underlying second-order phase transition in the hypothetical limit of infinitely long relaxation times.

+In anisotropic-particle fluids, such as ellipsoid fluids, different degrees of freedom can fall out of equilibrium separately.
+Calculations based on mode-coupling theory for the glass transition predicted, for hard ellipsoids, an orientational, or rotational, glass transition in which particle orientations become arrested while center-of-mass motion can remain quasi-ergodic.
+A related physical state termed liquid glass, distinct from the general liquid-to-glass transition discussed above, was later observed experimentally in dense suspensions of ellipsoidal colloids, where rotations were arrested while translational motion remained mobile and long-range nematic order did not develop.
+Molecular dynamics simulations of a soft ellipsoid fluid later reproduced this behaviour, supporting the view that colloidal liquid glass is a rotationally arrested state distinct from the conventional glassy state described in this article, in which translation motion is arrested.

 In a more recent model of glass transition, the glass transition temperature corresponds to the temperature at which the largest openings between the vibrating elements in the liquid matrix become smaller than the smallest cross-sections of the elements or parts of them when the temperature is decreasing.
 As a result of the fluctuating input of thermal energy into the liquid matrix, the harmonics of the oscillations are constantly disturbed and temporary cavities ("free volume") are created between the elements, the number and size of which depend on the temperature.
 The glass transition temperature T_{g0} defined in this way is a fixed material constant of the disordered (non-crystalline) state that is dependent only on the pressure.
 As a result of the increasing inertia of the molecular matrix when approaching T_{g0}, the setting of the thermal equilibrium is successively delayed, so that the usual measuring methods for determining the glass transition temperature in principle deliver T_{g} values that are too high.
 In principle, the slower the temperature change rate is set during the measurement, the closer the measured T_{g} value T_{g0} approaches.
 Techniques such as dynamic mechanical analysis can be used to measure the glass transition temperature.